Flu vaccine being offered in Attleboro

-Flu shots are available, but there is also a small amount of FluMist (nasal formulation) left in inventory for healthy individuals 2 to 18 years old.
+Flu shots are available but there is also a small amount of FluMist left in inventory for healthy individuals 2 to 18 years old.

 Questions can be directed to Jacquie O’Brien, RN, or Judy Mendes, RN at 508-223-2222, Ext.
 3244, or healthnurse@cityofattleboro.us or healthnurse2@cityofattleboro.us.